RetroAchievements/docs/docs/guidelines/content/hash-labels.md

 - The third hash is the No Intro-verified Japanese version of the game.
 - The fourth hash is the No Intro-verified USA version of the game.

-On this page, supported game files are ordered lexicographically by their MD5 hashes.
+On this page, supported game hashes are ordered lexicographically by their MD5 values.

-Each supported file can be edited individually by clicking on "Edit" on the same line:
+Each supported hash can be edited individually by clicking on "Edit" on the same line:
 ![edit-game-hash](/edit-game-hash.png)

-To see how this will look for the majority of users, go to the game entry page and click on "Supported Game Files."
+To see how this will look for the majority of users, go to the game entry page and click on "Supported Game Hashes."

-#### Supported Game Files
+#### Supported Game Hashes
 ![links-dejavu](/links-dejavu.png)

-As you can see below, `nointro` and `rapatches` were replaced with corresponding images, and the file link from the "Patch URL" string is conveniently added right below the corresponding hash.
-On this page, supported game files are ordered lexicographically by their filenames.
+As you can see below, `nointro` and `rapatches` were replaced with corresponding images, and the patch link from the "Patch URL" string is conveniently added right below the corresponding hash.
+On this page, supported game hashes are ordered lexicographically by their descriptions.

 ![linked-hashes-dejavu](/supported-game-files-dejavu.png)

 ### Suikoden (PlayStation)

 We'll skip the manage hashes example for this one.
-Let's go straight to "Supported Game Files" on the game entry page:
+Let's go straight to "Supported Game Hashes" on the game entry page:

 ![links-suikoden](/links-suikoden.png)